 This mat is for sitting in the kayak.
-These mats can be found online, at outdoor stores, or Army Surplus stores.
+These mats (camping pads) can be found online, at outdoor stores, or Army Surplus stores.
 Look for minimum 1/4″ or 6mm.
 Length: you’ll want the mat long enough to protect your ankles while sitting on it in the kayak — so the length of your waist to your feet when standing.
 An old yoga mat will work, though a closed cell foam pad is better.
 Coleman Pad

 - Paddling Clothes & PFD